xerta555/Detach-Files/repo/README.md

 #### Q: Apps aren't hidden in my Play Store!

-A: If you have already run the command `su -c -detach -id`, report on the Telegram group.<br />
+A: If you have already run the command `su -c detach -id`, report on the Telegram group.<br />

 #### Q: How to "attach" again an app who is previously "hidden" ?